un3481/wg-rc/README.md

 # nordvpn-rc

-NordVPN client using WireGuard and Netifrc
+NordVPN client using WireGuard and Netifrc.

-This client is made entirely with shell script and it's designed to be simple, small and easily auditable.
+This project is made entirely with shell script and it's designed to be simple, small, easily maintainable and auditable.

+### Behaviour

+The client uses a WireGuard interface to connect to NordVPN's NordLynx (WireGuard) servers.

+Therefore, the client requires a valid WireGuard private-key provided by NordVPN.

+For the client to obtain a private-key, the user must provide valid NordVPN credentials (Access Token).

+Once the WireGuard connection is established, the client will route all network traffic through the interface.

+In order to do this, the client will change firewall rules in nftables as well as edit "/etc/dispatch.conf" file.

+Once the firewall rules are set, all the network traffic is routed through WireGuard.

+The user can restart the connection or connect to different servers without loosing protection at any given point.

+The firewall rules will only be revoked once the user explicitly disconnects from the client.

 ## Install